Jake Dickert

-Jacob Dickert (born August 23, 1983) is an American college football coach, who is the current head coach at Wake Forest.
+Jacob Dickert (born August 23, 1983) is an American college football coach, who is the current head coach at Wake Forest University.
 He was the head coach at Washington State University from 2021–2024.
 Dickert attended school and played football at the University of Wisconsin–Stevens Point, and has coached at various colleges and universities since his graduation in 2007.

 Playing career

 Dickert began his high school career at Oconto High School in Oconto, Wisconsin.
 His father, Jeffrey Dickert, was the superintendent of the Oconto School District.
 The family moved to Kohler, Wisconsin, for Jake's senior year after Jeffrey took the job of superintendent there, and Jake finished his high school career at Kohler High School.

 The University of Wisconsin–Stevens Point, then coached by John Miech, recruited Dickert to play quarterback, where he backed up future Canadian Football League player Scott Krause.
 He converted to wide receiver for the 2005 season.
 His senior year in 2006 was interrupted by a case of appendicitis, but he returned to the playing field two weeks after surgery.
 Dickert's seven receptions per game that year led the Wisconsin Intercollegiate Athletic Conference (WIAC) and he was named to the second team all-conference.